jorzel/jorzel.github.io/_posts/2021-12-22-graphql-api-and-rest-api-mirror-impementations-in-python.md

     session.commit()
     return table_booking
 ```
 REST to modify resources use `POST`, `PUT` or `DELETE` verbs.
-To add a new `TableBooking` instance as result of booking action, we implement new HTTP `POST` endpoint that handle the request and execute `book_restaurant_table` use case:
+To add a new `TableBooking` instance as a result of the booking action, we implement a new HTTP `POST` endpoint that handles the request and executes the `book_restaurant_table` use case:
 ```python
 from flask import Blueprint, current_app, jsonify, request from service import book_restaurant_table